exponentsoftware/backend-assignments-vamshikrishnafive/README.md

 Add Sorting logic to sort by Users who have completed maximum task Add a collection to store views for Task, likes and ratings Create one API to get task either by most views, likes and ratings

+### Day 7

+Backend Assignment
+TODO List with Postgres/Sequelize
+Migrate your entire application created in Previous Assignment to use Postgres as DB and Sequelize as ORM Prefered Technologies
+Environment	Framework
+Backend APIs	Express Js
+Database	Postgres
+ORM/ODM Sequelize